 Slarina hails from the rolling hills of Monferrato in eastern Piemonte and is an extremely rare variety.
 It’s also known as Cellerina, or Cenerina, a derivative of the word for ash, due to the abundance of bloom which naturally forms on its grape skins.
 Slarina is an extremely low-yielding variety.
 Consequently, many plantings were removed in favor of Barbera in the early 1900s causing near extinction of this grape.
 Thanks to the University of Turin and the team at the Research Institute of Sustainable Plants, Slarina was rediscovered and reintroduced to Italy’s National Register in 2007.

 The genetic lineage of Slarina is unknown.
 It’s medium-to-late ripening and characterized by small, almost blueberry-like berries with relatively sparse clusters.
 Currently, there is only a handful of estates in Piemonte supporting the revival of this Italian grape.
 Many of which planted vineyards of Slarina as recently as 2013-2016, so their first experimental vintages with this grape may just be coming to fruition.
 The rarity of Slarina is evident in the limited information available online covering this variety.
-From the wineries working with Slarina that I’ve found (Fabrizio Luli, Agricola Sulin, Enrico Druetto), it seems they each only have 1 hectare or less planted to this grape.
+From the wineries working with Slarina that I’ve found (Fabrizio Iuli, Agricola Sulin, Enrico Druetto), it seems they each only have 1 hectare or less planted to this grape.
+Though Fabrizio Iuli’s Slarina plantings have recently grown to 2.5 hectares.
 So, it’s safe to say Slarina plantings are limited indeed.
-Though it looks like Fabrizio Luli has made a few vintages of this variety already.

 If you have more information on Slarina, please get in touch!